Simple Easter Traditions

 Easter Baskets

-I have a new quiet book/picture book that I made that has the words from The Living Christ.
-It would be perfect to include in an Easter basket?
+One year I created a new quiet book/picture book that has the words from The Living Christ.
+It would be perfect to include in an Easter basket!

 Easter Egg Hunt

-We usually do the traditional candy Easter egg hunt with extended family.
+If we do the traditional candy Easter egg hunt with candy-filled eggs, it is with our extended family.
 With just our family, we will hide a few eggs that tell the Easter story from the Bible.
 Each kid takes a turn opening their egg, reading the scripture, and showing the object inside the egg.

 You can buy pre-made “Resurrection Egg” kits, but they are super easy to put together yourself as well.